belgattitude/soluble-japha/README.md

 - Use Java from PHP (and vice-versa).
 - Gives access to awesome Java libraries (i.e. Jasper Reports, Apache POI, iText...).
-- Flexible API and abstraction layer (and a legacy compatibility layer)
+- Flexible API and abstraction layer (and a legacy compatibility layer).
-- Fast, does not rely on system `exec`, no vm startup.
+- Fast, does not rely on system `exec`, no vm startup extra effort.
 - Based on reliable and mature [PHP/Java bridge](http://php-java-bridge.sourceforge.net/pjb/) implementation.
 - Conform to the Java [JSR-223](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform) specification.